 Follow these steps to disable Bixby on your device:

-- Tap and hold on the Home screen until the launcher menu appears.
+- Tap and hold on to the Home screen until the launcher menu appears.

 - Swipe right on the bottom to reach the -1 Bixby screen.